Westminster Park is a multi-instrumental group lead by husband and wife Colleen and Steve Murphy.

 Sometimes a duo, other times a trio or quartet, recent high profile shows include opening for The Dears and playing the legendary Horseshoe Tavern in Toronto.

 In downtime from the group Colleen Murphy is an active member in the London community.
-You’ll find her marching in the streets at protests, writing articles, and working on a massive vegetable garden.
+You’ll find her marching in the streets at protests, writing articles for her blog and www.londonfuse.ca, and working on a massive vegetable garden.

-Steve Murphy has been spends downtime writing music reviews for www.greatdarkwonder.com and www.londonfuse.ca.
-He also released a solo album in 2018 called Lonesome Scrapbook; published a book of poetry called “Late for Summer” and his first book of fiction “Everybody Wins (Except for the Losers)” and wrote songs for side project The Family Feud.
+Steve Murphy spends downtime writing music reviews for www.greatdarkwonder.com and www.londonfuse.ca.
+He also released two solo albums: Elegant Peasant in 2019 and Lonesome Scrapbook in 2018; published a book of poetry called “Late for Summer” and his first book of fiction “Everybody Wins (Except for the Losers)”.
+He also wrote and recorded songs for side project The Family Feud.